-“We need a regulatory process that requires product applications to show that the marketing of the product is appropriate for the protection of the health of the overall population,” his statement said.
-“And we need a regulatory process that keeps these same electronic cigarette products out of the hands of youth.”
+“We need a regulatory process that requires product applications to show that the marketing of the product is appropriate for the protection of the health of the overall population,”

 Of particular concern is the San Francisco–based brand Juul, which operates under the “goal of improving the lives of the one billion adult smokers,” according to the product’s website.

 While it’s only been on the market for a few years, researchers note the product now accounts for more than 65 percent of all e-cigarette sales, the paper stated.

 It’s become so popular that teens use the term “juuling” instead of vaping or smoking.

 Juul devices and their nicotine-filled pods contain nicotine salts derived from tobacco leaves, which experts say enables delivery of nicotine at levels comparable to cigarettes.